 This set is another that does not directly match between the lady’s pair and the gentlemen’s band.
 The still go together beautifully but, once more, allow for separate styling tastes.
 14k white gold plated over 925 sterling silver holds white cubic zirconia tastefully for the lady’s pair.

-The feature stone is a round cut cubic zirconia in a four prong setting, embraced by a slew of pave set stones.
+The feature stone is round-cut cubic zirconia in a four-prong setting, embraced by a slew of pave set stones.
 The ring splits in the center to allow the gallery space needed for the feature stone.
 This is known as a split shank ring.

 Many split shank rings present difficulties in finding a suitable matching wedding band.
 The irregular shape of the ring creates unique challenges.
-Either you find agree to leaving an awkward gapping between the rings or you find a contoured band to snug up to the crest of the gallery.
+Either you find agree to leave an awkward gapping between the rings or you find a contoured band to snug up to the crest of the gallery.
 This is where trio rings truly shine.
-This ring comes with a perfectly matched gem encrusted contoured band.
+This ring comes with a perfectly matched gem-encrusted contoured band.

 9. Garnet and Black Gold Trio